-I feel kind of badly writing about this art show that Meghan and I saw on the Monday of the Labour Day long weekend, because, alas, it is over now and most-likely never to be repeated.
-However, I also can't not include it because it was one of the coolest art installations that I've ever seen.
+Meghan and I saw this great art exhibition on the Monday of the Labour Day long weekend, but, alas, it is over now and most-likely never to be repeated.
+So, even though it’s too late for me to be recommending it to you, I can’t not post about it because it was one of the coolest art installations that I’ve ever seen.

 The show was The Milliner’s Daughter, by Ydessa Hendeles, at The Power Plant Contemporary Art Gallery, located down at Toronto’s waterfront.